joaoreis-feup/hyper_process_model/README.md

-For more details about the algorithm implementation, please read the afore mentioned publications about the Hyper-Process Model
+For more details about the algorithm implementation, please read the afore mentioned publications about the Hyper-Process Model.